-On May 15, 2007, the Texas House of Representatives honored the music of singer-songwriter Glenna Bell with a House Resolution that was read in a ceremony at the Capitol on the Floor of the House in Austin.
-House Speaker Tom Craddick was in attendance, and personally congratulated Miss Bell for her musical contributions to the Lone Star State.
+On May 15, 2007, the Texas House of Representatives honored the music of singer-songwriter Glenna Bell with Texas House Resolution No. 1304, which was read in a special ceremony at the Capitol on the Floor of the House in Austin.
+House Speaker Tom Craddick was in attendance, and personally congratulated Ms. Bell for her musical contributions to the Lone Star State:

 After graduating with a Master's degree in English, she moved to Venice, California where she went on to become a theater critic and eventually a playwright, studying with three time Pulitzer Prize winner, Edward Albee (Who’s Afraid of Virginia Woolf?), who directed her dissertation upon earning her Ph.D. in Literature and Creative Writing from the University of Houston's prestigious and exclusive Creative Writing Program.